yasassri/yasassri.github.io/_posts/2021-03-01-Keeping-Your-WSO2-Products-up-to-date-in-a-ContainerisedEnv.md

 #### WSO2 Releases and Updates.

 In general WSO2 follows a release cycle and this can be quarterly, annually etc. depending on the product release strategy.
-After a product release is done, if “product bugs” or “security vulnerabilities” or “product improvements” are found, WSO2 products are patched and updated.
+After a product release is done, if “product bugs" or “security vulnerabilities" or “product improvements" are found, WSO2 products are patched and updated.
 Even after a newer version of a Product is released, WSO2 updates will be provided up until that particular product version reaches EOL.
 One thing to note is, WSO2 updates are available for customers with an active subscription.
 (For free users you can always build the product from the source if a bug is being fixed in the source :))

 #### Why Update WSO2 Products?

-In a nutshell “To Avoid System Failures and Vulnerabilities”.
+In a nutshell “To Avoid System Failures and Vulnerabilities".
 Continuous maintenance of your software solution ensures system health and security throughout its lifetime.
 In a nutshell, the following are the benefits of frequently updating your WSO2 product.

 *   Utilizing all available updates eliminates the possibility of being stymied by a known issue during your development.
 *   A customer request often results in an improvement, or a fix that is built, well-tested, and delivered to you as an update.